 During the same trip, I went to Tokyo, Japan.
-I was aware that Tokyo was even more expensive than Amsterdam, but a ticket there was very cheap, so I thought that I might as well do it since I won’t be going back to that side of the world anytime soon.
+I was aware that Tokyo was even more expensive than London, but a ticket there was very cheap, so I thought that I might as well do it since I won’t be going back to that side of the world anytime soon.
 Of course, the low ticket price was a trap.
 I discovered that when I realized that I was spending around 100 EUR per day, which was over 4-5 times more than what I used to spend in countries like Vietnam and Thailand.
 And this was with the additional saving I was doing while visiting this amazing culturally rich country, which everyone should visit at least once in their life.
 In the end, 10 days later and 1000 EUR less in my pocket, I flew back to Thailand, where I proceeded to do little to no saving and enjoy my trip living like a king.

 Interestingly, I almost fell for the same trap again when I saw tickets to Australia, which were also very cheap, but I later remembered a number of people telling me how expensive it really is, in comparison to other countries in Southeast Asia, so I dodged that bullet.